UNITARIAN UNIVERSALIST FELLOWSHIP OF CHAUTAUQUA

 The House

-UUFC is pleased to make available the UU Denominational House at 6 Bliss Avenue, conveniently located behind the Colonnade.
+UUFC is pleased to make available the UU Denominational House at 6 Bliss Avenue, (mailing address: P.O.
+Box 622) located behind the Colonnade.
 The house serves as a gathering space for members and friends, as well as affordable housing for singles, couples, or families who would like to live in community with folks from around the country of all ages and interests.

 Policies

-- Rooms rent for $425 per week.
-(Click here for information about a scholarship available to families.)
+• Rooms rent for $550 per week.
+(Click here for information about scholarships available to families and area teachers)

 Application